Chad's veteran leader Deby targets sixth term in presidential vote | Politics

 Chad's veteran leader Deby targets sixth term in presidential vote

 Among Deby's six rivals is former Prime Minister Albert Pahimi Padacke, but several leading opponents are boycotting the race, including the 2016 runner-up Saleh Kebzabo, who has vowed to make Chad "ungovernable" if Deby wins.
-Several recent anti-government demonstrations in the capital, N'Djamena, have turned violent and there was a heavy military presence in the city on Saturday.
+Several recent anti-government demonstrations in N'Djamena turned violent and there was a heavy military presence in the city on Saturday.

 As soldiers patrolled the streets, municipal workers collected car tyres and plastics that protesters could set on fire.
-Earlier this week, the authorities arrested several people, including at least one opposition leader, for what they said was a plot to assassinate politicians and bomb polling stations and the electoral commission headquarters.
+On Friday authorities said they had arrested several people, including at least one opposition leader, for what they said was a plot to assassinate politicians and bomb polling stations and the electoral commission headquarters.

 It has come under increasing public pressure over a flagging economy as low prices for the main export, oil, in recent years forced cutbacks in public spending and sparked labour strikes.
 Norbert Djimadoum, a N'Djamena resident, said he expected many people to express their dissatisfaction by staying at home on Sunday.

-"There won't be a lot of enthusiasm at the polls tomorrow and that will be a victory for the start of change," he said.
-(Writing by Aaron Ross Editing by Helen Popper)
+"There won't be a lot of enthusiasm at the polls tomorrow and that will be a victory for the start of change," he said on Saturday.
+(Writing by Aaron Ross and Bate Felix Editing by Helen Popper and Susan Fenton)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)